Igigog/anomaly-modding-book/src/tutorials/addons/dxml.md

 ### on_specific_character_dialog_list

 `on_specific_character_dialog_list` callback provides possibility to change available dialogs for NPCs.
-The callback sends character id and dialog list class object, that can be used to manupulate available dialogs.
+The callback sends character id and dialog list class object, that can be used to manipulate available dialogs.
 An example on how to use it:

 ```lua,icon=.devicon-lua-plain
 function on_game_start()